Education, Health & Care Plan Timeline

 Everyone we asked for information about your case must reply within six weeks.
-It’s important that you keep all the appointments relating to your assessment because it could delay the process if you don’t.
+It’s important that you keep all the appointments relating to your assessment.
+If you don't it could delay the process.

 We understand that sometimes things happen and plans change.
-Make sure you contact the person you're supposed to see as soon as you know you can't make your appointment to arrange a new time.
+Make sure you contact the person you're supposed to see as soon as you know you can't make your appointment.
+They will arrange a new time with you.

 We'll write a draft EHCP using the information provided in the written reports.

-We’ll have an Assessment Meeting in week 12 to discuss the draft EHCP and make sure it’s ready to present to the SEN Panel.
+We’ll have an Assessment Meeting in week 12 to discuss the draft EHCP.
+This is to make sure it’s ready to present to the SEN Panel.

-We’ll present the draft to the Special Educational Needs & Disabilities (SEND) panel and they’ll decide whether to go ahead with it or not.
+We’ll present the draft to the Special Educational Needs and Disabilities (SEND) panel.
+They will decide whether to go ahead with it or not.